 Rear Axle or Rear Differential Troubleshooting

 While cars make a variety of noises, some of them can indicate a serious issue and should be checked immediately.
-Differential noises can quickly lead to expensive repairs or even failure if not addressed quickly.
+Differential noises can quickly lead to expensive repairs for your differential or axle or even failure if not addressed quickly.

 Let’s have a look at exactly what a differential does as well as what some troubling noises may indicate.